natalietalcott/howYouDoin/README.md

 # howYouDoin
+README
+The How You Doin Website
+Authors: Gabby Barbieri, Madeline McKune, Natalie Talcott
+Description:
+	The website is a place for users to log their emotions on a daily basis.
+Users can login, add an emotion log daily, update logs of the current day, and delete old days.
+Login (start here login.php):
+	Users can login at the login page, or create account if they don't have one.
+For grading purposes, see below in order for email to work.
+You should recieve an email after creating an account to activate your account.
+After your account is activated, you can login.
+Calender:
+	After logging in, the user can view the calender.
+Days with logs are colored according to the corresponding emotion: happy to sad.
+To record a new log, the user can click on the icon in the top left.
+Clicking on a day allows the user to view the log, update the current log, and delete old logs.
+To log out and change passwords, the user can click on the icon in the top right.

 For Email to work:
 need to modify php.ini (change to respective values for your xampp location and email server):